The Chow ring of the stack of hyperelliptic curves of odd genus: A new presentation of as a quotient stack

 \subsection{Properties of hyperelliptic curves}

-Now we briefly recall some basic facts about hyperelliptic curves (for an extensive treament see \cite{KnuKle}).
-Let $C\to S$ be a family of hyperelliptic curves of genus $g$.
-By definition there exists a global involution $\iota$ which induces the hyperelliptic involution on every geometric fiber.

-There exists also a canonical, finite, surjective $S$-morphism $f:C\to C'$ of degree $2$ that on each geometric fiber corresponds to taking the quotient w.r.t. the hyperelliptic involution.
+We briefly recall some basic facts about hyperelliptic curves (for an extensive treament see \cite{KnuKle}).
+Let $(C\to S,\iota)$ be a family of hyperelliptic curves of genus $g$.
+By definition $\iota$ induces the hyperelliptic involution on every geometric fiber, hence an $S$-morphism $f:C\to C'$ of degree $2$ which on each geometric fiber corresponds to taking the quotient w.r.t. the hyperelliptic involution.
 The scheme $C'\to S$ is a smooth family of rational curves.
-The morphism $f$ can also be described as the canonical morphism $f:C\rightarrow\PP(\pi_*\ccan)$ whose image is $C'$.

 Families of hyperelliptic curves have a canonical subscheme $W_{C/S}$, called the \textit{Weierstrass subscheme}, that is the ramification divisor of $f$ endowed with the scheme structure given by the zeroth Fitting ideal of $\Omega^1_{C/C'}$.
 It is finite and \'{e}tale over $S$ of degree $2g+2$, and its associated line bundle, when seen as an effective Cartier divisor, is the dualizing sheaf $\omega_f$ relative to the finite morphism $f$.
 Clearly, $f$ induces an isomorphism between $W_{C/S}$ and the branch divisor $D$ on $C'$.